- Alan Barrett, AB : AfriNIC

 - Communications and Procedures Committee update

-- Global Policy Proposal for the Allocation of IPv4 Blocks to Regional Internet Registries
+- New Global Policy Proposal for the Allocation of IPv4 Blocks to Regional Internet Registries

 2. Agenda review

-LL went through the agenda and added one item:
+LL went through the agenda and added two items:

-3. Approval of the minutes from the 3 September 2009 teleconference
+3. Approval of the minutes from the 25 May 2009 meeting

-SB proposed the motion “The ASO AC approves the minutes of the 1 October teleconference”.
-The motion was seconded by AB and there were none opposed.
-The motion carried.
+AB proposed the motion “The ASO AC approves the minutes of the 25 May 2009 meeting as presented to the list by the Secretariat.”
+The motion was seconded by KH and there were none opposed so the motion carried.

 The Chair said he would review only those action items that are not part of the agenda elsewhere: